The AI Search Manual

 Organizations building successful GEO programs are creating new roles specifically designed to lead in generative search.
 These positions demand skills that didn’t exist a few years ago, blending technical know-how with AI literacy.

 The adoption numbers tell the story.
-According to Stanford’s 2025 AI Index Report, 78% of global organizations are now using AI in production; up from 55% in 2023.
+According to Stanford’s 2025 AI Index Report, 78 percent of global organizations are now using AI in production; up from 55 percent in 2023.
 This surge in adoption is creating massive hiring demand for new skill sets.

-Generative AI skills in job postings have exploded across every category, with some skills seeing over 2,000% growth year-over-year.
-Prompt engineering roles increased 350%, while retrieval augmented generation positions jumped over 2,000%.
+Generative AI skills in job postings have exploded across every category, with some skills seeing over 2,000 percent growth year-over-year.
+Prompt-engineering roles increased 350 percent, while retrieval-augmented generation positions jumped over 2,000 percent.

 Source: The 2025 AI Index Report